robbeykaaso/rea3/docs/render2D/qsgModel.md

 # Abstract
-a model for qsgBoard, it will worked by the pipe apis of qsgBoard
+* a model for qsgBoard, it will worked by the pipe APIs of qsgBoard

 # Model format
-the same key in the object attributes will be prior to the whole attributes
+* the same key in the object attributes will be prior to the whole attributes
 _sample_:
 ```
 {